How to Run PPC Campaigns in Google Ads

 The budget estimates tell you how many estimated clicks your ad can get in a day.
 It’s important to note that if you spend less than the recommended amount there is a possibility your ads may not appear for every search result.

-Remember AdWords can consume the budget up to 2 times more quickly depending upon number of searches, so you might exceed your average daily budget.
+Remember Google Ads can consume the budget up to 2 times quicker depending on the number of searches, so you might exceed your average daily budget.

 Ad group name

-Let’s see how AdWords defines different types of audiences in the campaign set up process:
+Let’s see how Google Ads defines different types of audiences in the campaign set up process: